 Saving for retirement is often a lifelong process.
 During the retirement planning process, a client establishes their retirement income goals and makes important decisions to help ensure that these goals are met by the time they hit retirement age.
 Retirement planning typically involves a series of strategies for saving, investing and distributing money to build a “nest egg” that supports an aging adult later in life.

 Retirement planning takes into account not only a person’s income and assets but also their future liabilities, expenses and life expectancy.
-A wealth management firm may suggest a variety of popular investment vehicles to help clients save, such as 401(k)s or IRAs which could potentially offer certain tax advantages.
+Wealth management firms may suggest a variety of popular investment vehicles to help clients save, such as 401(k)s or IRAs which could potentially offer certain tax advantages.

 What Do Wealth Management Firms Aim to Achieve?